indian oscar winners

 Oscar-Nominated Indian Movies

 Over the years, India’s film industry has been producing many amazing blockbusters.
-Some of the Indian movies that have garnered Oscar nominations are(Indian Oscar winners):
+Some of the Indian oscar winning movies or Oscar nominations are(Indian Oscar winners):

 Mother India (1957)